landcolin/academic-kickstart/content/author/admin/_index.md

 [[social]]
   icon = "envelope"
   icon_pack = "fas"
-  link = "#contact"  # For a direct email link, use "mailto:klu@seu.edu.cn".
+  link = "mailto:klu@seu.edu.cn"  # For a direct email link, use "mailto:klu@seu.edu.cn".

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.